asci/blog/src/index.md

 <section class="pane">
   <h1>Intro</h1>
   <p>
-    Hi, I am Artem, a UI developer interested in design systems, products and automations.
-I prefer to work with React and Typescript.
+    Hi, my name is Artem and I am a frontend developer.
+I'm interested in design systems, usability, products design and automations.
+I usually work with React and Typescript.
   </p>

   <p>
-    Recentry I was working at <a href="https://www.framer.com/" target="_blank">Framer</a> prototyping tool for designers.
-Also I was working at <a href="https://yandex.com/company/" target="_blank">Yandex</a> office in Kyiv.
+    Recently I was working at <a href="https://www.framer.com/" target="_blank">Framer</a> — startup company that builds prototyping and designing tool with same namd.
+In the past I worked at <a href="https://yandex.com/company/" target="_blank">Yandex</a> office in Kyiv.
   </p>

   <p>